FRCBS/Hb_predictor_container/README.md

 Kill the server (and the server) by pressing control-c.

+For further instructions, see the [usage page](usage.md).

 ### Running from command line

-Note, this section contains obsolete information!
-The option to do the analyses from command line are not currently supported.
-Use the browser user interface instead.
+The option to do
+the analyses from command line are not currently supported anymore.

-docker container run -i --rm -v /whicheverfolderinputisin:/input toivoja/hb-predictor src/hb-predictor.sh date=2020-07-15 gender=female sample_fraction=0.002 method=icp-fix hlen=1 input_file=/input/inputfilename.rdata

-Options:

-- gender is either 'male', 'female', or 'both'
-- method is either 'no-fix', 'icp-fix', or 'both'
-- The input file can be specified with input_file option

-The results will be stored to file `results.tar.gz`.

 ## Creating the docker image from source